Emplifi/BakeryJS/CODEBASE_ANALYSIS.md

 **Components:**
 - `PriorityQueueI` - Interface for priority queues
-- `MemoryPrioritySingleQueue` - Single message processing
+- `FastPriorityQueue` - High-performance single message processing with O(log n) operations
-- `MemoryPriorityBatchQueue` - Batch message processing
+- `FastPriorityBatchQueue` - High-performance batch message processing
 - `Tee` - Splits one queue into multiple outputs
 - `QZip` - Joins multiple queues into one (waits for all branches)

-Uses `better-queue` library under the hood.
+Uses a custom binary heap implementation for optimal performance.

 ### 7. Component Loading